 An insurance provision was created in 2017/18 to cover the cost of a potential levy from Municipal Mutual Insurance Limited (MMI).
 MMI previously provided assets, employer and public liability insurance to the Council but is now in administration.
 The levy represents 25% of the claims.
-There has been no change in the provision for 2018/19.
+On further investigation in 2019/20 it was identified that the levy had been paid to MMI on 14th April 2016 and the provision can now be released.